joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 After you push the {{site.data.keyword.blockchainfull_notm}} Platform images to your own docker registry, you need to store the password to that registry on your cluster by creating a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/){: external}.
 Using a Kubernetes secret allows you to securely store the key on your cluster and pass it to the operator and the console deployments.

-Run the following command to create the secret and add it to your OpenShift Project:
+Run the following command to create the secret and add it to your Kubernetes namespace:
 ```
 kubectl create secret docker-registry docker-key-secret --docker-server=<LOCAL_REGISTRY> --docker-username=<USER> --docker-password=<LOCAL_REGISTRY_PASSWORD> --docker-email=<EMAIL> -n <PROJECT_NAME>
 ```